SchoolOfCode/bc17-w6-d3-workshop-e2e-testing-with-playwright-pizza-toppings/simplified_plan.md

 - Add BD URL and PORT to .env file, at the end of the URL add "?ssl=true"✅
 - npm install✅
 - reset DB✅
-- run the app
+- run the app✅
-- install playwright (check details)
+- install playwright (check details)✅
-- add an NPM script to run playwright
+- add an NPM script to run playwright✅
-- write a simple test
+- write a simple test✅
-- try the test
+- try the test✅
-- add the "got to page" to the test
+- add the "got to page" to the test✅
-- check if works
+- check if works✅
+-